pythonlover02/Proton-Sarek/README.md

 ## Building:

-Heres the neat part, you dont :), now out of jokes, i manually assemble the next release based on the already compiled Proton or Proton GE version.
+Heres the neat part, you dont :), now out of jokes, i manually assemble the next release based on a locally compiled Proton or Proton GE version, or if i dont that much time i download and already compiled build and work with that.

 Why do I assemble it this way?
 Because I find it easier.
 I know that easier doesn't mean it's the right approach, but I try to do my best.
 Also, if we keep out the overwrite of the DXVK version, the only changes are in the wine.inf file, which contains the Proton/Wine prefix configuration.
 Features like using OpenGL 4.6 with WineD3D with command stream and command serialization were achieved there.

-I’m not a great coder like most of the people out there on the Linux community; I just want to share the builds I've modified for my friends (both of them have GT 710s).
-So yeah, I am an amateur trying his best.

 So How i replicate the releases here?